 Jesus is the judge of all the nations

 This scene is the backdrop to that which Jesus described while on earth; a future time when he judges the nations.
-When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats.
-Jesus then judges them “according to their works” (Matt 25:32-45 cf Rev 20:12); and consigns them to the place of their reward or punishment accordingly: And these shall go away into everlasting punishment: but the righteous into life eternal” (Matt 25:46).
+“When the Son of Man comes in His glory, and all the holy angels with Him, then He will sit on the throne of His glory.
+All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from the goats”.
+Jesus then judges them “according to their works” (Matt 25:31-45 cf Rev 20:12); and consigns them to the place of their reward or punishment accordingly: “And these will go away into everlasting punishment, but the righteous into eternal life” (Matt 25:46).

 Gentiles recognise his deity

 And, as Matthew reveals Jesus as the Son of God through being conceived by the Holy Spirit and born of a virgin, at his death, he shows some Roman soldiers, gentiles, declaring his deity.
-Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this was the Son of God (Matt 27:54).
+“So when the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened, they feared greatly, saying, ‘Truly this was the Son of God!’”
+(Matt 27:54).
 Not the son of God in the Jewish understanding, as Messiah, but as deity.
 These soldiers knew what they were implying; for their own emperor, Augustus, claimed the title Son of God for himself, and it was a title of deity.

 Jesus is the second Person of the Trinity

 Finally, Matthew has recorded Jesus’ last words to his disciples while on earth.
-When he was about to ascend to the Father, he said, Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost….and, lo, I am with you always, even unto the end of the world.
-Amen (Matt 28:19-20).
+When he was about to ascend to the Father, he said, “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.
+Amen” (Matt 28:19-20).

 Here Jesus identifies himself with and as God; he is the second Person of the Trinity; the Son of God; God, the Son.
 Matthew is in agreement with the apostle John here; John opens his gospel with the glorious statement, “In the beginning was the Word, and the Word was with God, and the Word was God.
-The same was in the beginning with God” (Jn 1:1-2).
+He was in the beginning with God” (Jn 1:1-2).

 References